Program Area of Study Description

-The Higher Education specialization of the Ph.D. in Educational Leadership, Policy and Human Development (ELPHD) prepares leaders to serve in a variety of roles (e.g., faculty, researchers, policy-makers, administrators) within post-secondary education settings.
-The curriculum promotes an in-depth understanding of organizational administration, educational policy and rigorous methodological approaches to research and inquiry, and our scholarly community includes faculty who are among the most renowned in the field.
+The Ph.D. in Educational Leadership, Policy and Human Development Higher Education program area of study prepares leaders to serve in a variety of roles (e.g., faculty, researchers, policy-makers, administrators) within post-secondary education settings.
+The curriculum promotes an in-depth understanding of organizational administration, educational policy, international higher education, and rigorous methodological approaches to research and inquiry, and our scholarly community includes faculty who are among the most renowned in the field.

-As a student in our program, you will develop the expertise required for advancement in colleges and universities, governmental agencies or public service organizations.
-In addition, you will benefit from several distinct program characteristics:
+As a student in our program area of study, you will develop the expertise required for advancement in colleges and universities, governmental agencies, think tanks, or public service organizations.
+The program area of study focuses on four areas:

-Please note: If you are currently enrolled in a master’s degree program in our College of Education and are interested in pursuing a Ph.D. in ELPHD, you must formally apply to the program through the Graduate School.
+Please note: If you are currently enrolled in a master’s degree program in our College of Education and are interested in pursuing a Ph.D. in Educational Leadership, Policy, and Human Development, you must formally apply to the program through the Graduate School.

 - Master’s degree required (in any field)